 Now that Attorney Karimi has put prosecution behind him for good, he has taken that knowledge and experience and is using it to defend the accused.
-If you find yourself being charged by the State of Indiana with drunk driving, you want to hear advice from someone who knows first hand what you’re up against.
+If you find yourself being charged by the State of Indiana with drunk driving, you want to hear advice from someone who knows firsthand what you’re up against.
+Life after a DUI conviction is not easy.
 Call Attorney Karimi today at 317-602-5970 for a free consultation with a DUI defense attorney today.
 Or do a quick search for “OWI attorney near me“, we will be right there!

 Q: Will my license be automatically suspended if I’m arrested for OWI?